P-TEFb/RNAfastqtoBigWig/README.md

 Example run: python  RNAfastqtoBigWig www.PRO-Seqdata.com /home/xyz-user/xyz-fastq-folder 1-10 4 18 600 10 \
 /home/xyz-user/genome-bowtie-index /home/xyz-user/genome-chrom.sizes hg38,JQCY02.1 JQCY02.1 samplekey.csv
 ```
-Here, I am using the moth genome(JQCY02.1) as my Spike-In.
+Note: Here, I am using the moth genome(JQCY02.1) as my Spike-In.
 The genome-bowtie-index consists of both the human (hg38) and the Spike-In (JQCY02.1) genomes.
 To create a bowtie index like this I combined the human and moth genomes into one fasta file and ran bowtie-build on this combined.fasta file.

 ### Parameter description: